-Size 14 started after Linus of Hollywood answered an ad placed by bassist Robt Ptak in Recycle magazine looking for a lead or rhythm guitarist Initially Ptak and Linus listened to each other's tracks, and decided to work on the demos Linus brought to the table.
-Lead singer Linus Of Hollywood and Bassist Robt Ptak demoed all the material on Ptak's 8-track.
-Drummer Dave Armstrong initially moved to LA to be in Robt Ptak's band which would later become Artificial Joy NYC, Ptak then asked Armstrong to join Size 14 as their drummer.
-Linus then pulled in his roommate Kevin Danczak to play guitar for Size 14 to complete the band's lineup.
+Size 14 started after Linus of Hollywood answered an ad placed by bassist Robt Ptak in Recycler magazine looking for a lead or rhythm guitarist.
+Initially Ptak and Linus listened to each other's tracks, and decided to work on the demos Linus brought to the table.
+They demoed all the material on Ptak's 8-track.
+Linus then pulled in his roommate Kevin Danczak to play guitar for Size 14.
+Drummer Dave Armstrong initially moved to Los Angeles to be in Ptak's band Artificial Joy; Armstrong recorded drum tracks for some of this material.
+(Artificial Joy would later become a full live band when Ptak moved to New York City.)
+Ptak then asked Armstrong to join Size 14 as their drummer.
 Linus stated in an interview that the track "Rollin in the 510" was about Kevin's old car.
 Size 14's sound came from Linus being influenced at the time by bands such as Ridel High, Shufflepuck, That Dog, and Weezer.
-The band signed a record deal in 1995, offered by an A&R person Linus used to sit next to at his previous job as a telemarketer.

-Size 14 Official Split in 1999, although the band remained very inactive from late 1997 onwards, this was after founding member Robt Ptak left the band to move to N.Y, along with the bands record label Volcano Entertainment going out of business, Ptak was replaced by Ray who only's studio appearance was on the track 'Mrs Claus'.
+Size 14 officially split in early 1998.
+This was after founding member Ptak left the band to move to New York City, along with the band's record label Volcano Entertainment going out of business.